Reach out - you're not alone

 “You can have a drought where there's no rain and everything's dry.
 But you can also have a time where it's green, but there's no water in the storages, which is effectively an irrigation drought.
 We've got both now, and that makes it harder for farmers to be able to provide food and fibre for the nation.
 It also makes it harder to pay their bills.
 And that flows into the rest of the community.”

-Right now, water allocations are incredibly low, with the Murrumbidgee Valley having seven per cent allocation and the Murray Valley having zero per cent allocation.
-As a result, farmers are electing not to grow rice and have to be quite creative with how they sustain and manage their businesses and their livelihood.
+Right now, water allocations are incredibly low, with the Murrumbidgee Valley and the Murray Valley having zero per cent allocation.
+As a result, farmers are considering options for summer cropping and have to be quite creative with how they sustain and manage their businesses and their livelihood.

 “Our farmers are hurting.
 They are rethinking how they run their businesses and, as an organisation, we have spent quite a lot of time developing training programs and resources to help them understand the water market and use the tools available to prepare for times of drought.”